Growing Tips & Care Guide for “Lobelia”

 Propagation Guide

 3. Keep the soil moist and maintain a temperature of around 65°F (18°C).
-Seedlings should emerge in 10-14 days.
+Expect seedlings to emerge in 10-14 days.

 5. Harden off seedlings by gradually exposing them to outdoor conditions before transplanting them into the garden after the last frost date.